remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 Your initial shell path should contain one directory: `/bin'

+Note: Most shells allow you to specify a binary specifically without using a search path, using either **absolute paths** or **relative paths**.
+For example, a user could type the **absolute path** `/bin/ls` and execute the `ls` binary without a search path being needed.
+A user could also specify a **relative path** which starts with the current working directory and specifies the executable directly, e.g., `./main`.
+In this project, you **do not** have to worry about these features.

 ### Built-in Commands

 Whenever your shell accepts a command, it should check whether the command is